 However, the Kindle 2 woo'ed me with the size of its content collection.
 However, for reading I still ultimately preferred my Sony.

-1. SCREEN SIZE: Reading on the Kindle DX vs 6" readers is like the difference between sleeping in a King sized bed vs a Twin Bed or riding in the backseat of a 2-door 1981 Honda Accord vs bucket seats in a Honda Odyssey.
+Now, with the larger Kindle DX, I've set my Sony aside and there is a new love in my life.
+Let me count the ways: 1.
+SCREEN SIZE: Reading on the Kindle DX vs 6" readers is like the difference between sleeping in a King sized bed vs a Twin Bed or riding in the backseat of a 2-door 1981 Honda Accord vs bucket seats in a Honda Odyssey.
 You feel like you have room to breath.
 The larger screen allows you to maximize the use of the real estate -- taking advantage of larger fonts and more white space.
 This makes text much easier to read -- even if you are just reading regular books.

 2. KEYBOARD: I also love that they have compacted the keyboard so that it doesn't dominate the overall appearance of the device.
 The smaller keyboard in no way compromises the ability to type.
 However, it improves the look by making the proportions more appealing and it means the device isn't horrifically larger than the 6" device.